 Berklee Jazz Guitar Chord Dictionary by Rick Peckham, Berklee Press/Hal Leonard

-- A printer is recommended, so that you can print out music examples used in the course
+- A printer is recommended for printing music examples used in the course

 - A built-in microphone or an external microphone plugged directly into your computer (via built in ports or an external audio interface)